elastic/elastic-integration-corpus-generator-tool/docs/fields-configuration.md

 ## Config entries definition

-The config file is a yaml file consisting of an array of config entry.
+The config file is a yaml file consisting of root level `fields` object that's an array of config entry.

 For each config entry the following fields are available:
 - `name` *mandatory*: dotted path field, matching an entry in [Fields definition](./glossary.md#fields-definition)